fcarvalhopacheco/HOW2/myOSsetup.md

   * [Check this out](http://iterm2colorschemes.com/)
 - **ZSH** - Z shell
   >*Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 Zsh is a extended Bourne shell with many improvements.* [source](https://en.wikipedia.org/wiki/Z_shell)
-  * ZSH is now the default on macOS Catalina [source](https://support.apple.com/en-us/HT208050)
+  * ZSH is now the default on macOS Catalina. [source](https://support.apple.com/en-us/HT208050)

 ## Step 1: Download and install Homebrew